chefong/rshell/README.md

 ```

 Test commands (in the form of "test" or "[ ]") allow the user to check if a file/directory exists in the current directory.
-* -e checks if the file/directory exists
+* "-e" checks if the file/directory exists
-* -f checks if the file/directory exists and is a regular file
+* "-f" checks if the file/directory exists and is a regular file
-* -d checks if the file/directory exists and is a directory
+* "-d" checks if the file/directory exists and is a directory
 ```C++
 /* prints "(True)" if "src" exists in the current directory */ test -e src